Arr0way/arr0way.github.io/_posts/2015-3-29-reverse-shell-cheat-sheet.md

 During penetration testing if you're lucky enough to find a remote command execution vulnerability, you'll more often than not want to connect back to your attacking machine to leverage an interactive shell.

-Below are a collection of **reverse shells** that use commonly installed programming languages, or commonly installed binaries (nc, telnet, bash, etc).
+Below are a collection of Windows and Linux **reverse shells** that use commonly installed programming languages PHP, Python, Powershell, nc (Netcat), JSP, Java, Bash, PowerShell (PS).
 At the bottom of the post are a collection of uploadable reverse shells, present in Kali Linux.

 If you found this resource usefull you should also check out our [penetration testing tools](/blog/penetration-testing-tools-cheat-sheet/) cheat sheet which has some additional reverse shells and other commands useful when performing penetration testing.

+25/02/2022 - House keeping
 17/09/2020 - Updated to add the reverse shells submitted via Twitter @JaneScott 29/03/2015 - Original post date